awsdocs/aws-cloudtrail-user-guide/doc_source/query-event-data-store-cloudtrail.md

 1. To have your event data store collect events from all accounts in an AWS Organizations organization, select **Enable for all accounts in my organization**\.
 You must be signed in to the management account or delegated administrator account for the organization to create an event data store that collects events for an organization\.

-1. To have your event data store collect events from all accounts in an AWS Organizations organization, select **Enable for all accounts in my organization**\.
-You must be signed in to the management account for the organization to create an event data store that collects events for an organization\.
-An event data store that you use to log events from sources outside AWS cannot be for an organization\.

 1. If your event data store includes management events, choose **Read**, **Write**, or both\.
 At least one is required\.
-For more information about **Read** and **Write** management events, see [Logging management events for trails](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-management-events-with-cloudtrail.html)\.
+For more information about **Read** and **Write** management events, see [Logging management events](logging-management-events-with-cloudtrail.md)\.

 1. You can choose to exclude AWS Key Management Service or Amazon RDS Data API events from your event data store\.
-For more information about these options, see [Logging management events for trails](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-management-events-with-cloudtrail.html)\.
+For more information about these options, see [Logging management events](logging-management-events-with-cloudtrail.md)\.

 1. To include data events in your event data store, do the following\.